Tune LUKS Parameters for Unlock Speed in GRUB

 --pbkdf argon2id --hash sha512 \

---pbkdf-force-iterations 4 --pbkdf-memory 131072
+--pbkdf-force-iterations 4 --pbkdf-memory 409600

-To test the new parameters’ unlock speed in GRUB, reboot the system and observe how long GRUB takes to unlock the LUKS partition after the passphrase is entered.
+To test the new unlock speed in GRUB, reboot the system and observe how long GRUB takes to unlock the LUKS partition after the passphrase is supplied.
 If the new unlock speed is faster than desired, then these parameters can be tuned up to enhance security.
 Remember, the unlock time is directly proportional to each parameter independently.

 If the new unlock speed is still quite low, here are some suggestions: